Georgia Labor Laws Guide

 Any labor organization, labor union, employer, corporation, or association in Georgia is not allowed to:

-Any person who violates any provision stated in this law shall be guilty of a misdemeanor.
+Any individual violating this law's provision shall be guilty of a misdemeanor.

 Georgia termination laws

 Georgia is another “employment-at-will” state.
-This means that an employer has the right to terminate employment at any time for any reason — provided that it's not based on discrimination, retaliation, and similar.
-Also, an employee may choose to leave their job at any time for any reason without any losses, damages, penalties, and similar.
+This means an employer has the right to terminate employment at any time for any reason — provided that it is not based on discrimination, retaliation, or similar.
+Also, an employee may leave their job anytime for any reason without any losses, damages, penalties, or similar.

-However, under Georgia law, an employer may not discharge an employee if his or her earnings are subject to garnishment (e.g. unpaid taxes, overdue child support, student loan, and similar).
+However, under Georgia employment law, an employer may not discharge an employee if their earnings are subject to garnishment (e.g., unpaid taxes, overdue child support, student loans, and similar).

 Georgia final paycheck

-Since Georgia doesn't regulate when an employer must pay the final payment to the employee — the federal law applies instead.
+Since Georgia does not regulate when an employer must make the final payment to the employee, federal law applies instead.
 Under federal law, employers are not required to give former employees their last paycheck at the time of employment termination.
-Therefore, employers may give the final paycheck on the next scheduled payroll day.
+Therefore, employers may give the final paycheck on the next scheduled payday.

-In case you haven't received your final paycheck even then — contact the Department of Labor's Wage and Hour Division
+🎓 In case you have not received your final paycheck even then — contact the Department of Labor's Wage and Hour Division

 Health insurance continuation in Georgia (COBRA)